duneanalytics/spellbook/sources/_base_sources/arbitrum/arbitrum_docs_block.md

 - Account and operator addresses
 - Approved status (boolean)

-This table is used for analyzing blanket approvals for ERC1155 token collections on the arbitrum network.
+This table is used for analyzing blanket approvals for ERC1155 token collections on the Blast network.

 {% enddocs %}

 {% docs erc721_arbitrum_evt_transfer_doc %}

-The `erc721_arbitrum.evt_transfer` table contains Transfer events for ERC721 tokens on the arbitrum blockchain.
+The `erc721_arbitrum.evt_transfer` table contains Transfer events for ERC721 tokens on the Blast blockchain.
 It includes:

 - Block number and timestamp
 - Transaction hash